renjmindy/Twitter-Big-Data-Analyses/MindyTwitterAnalysis/readme.md

 - PySpark (optional for project 2)
 - Docker (optional for project 2)
 - Scikit-Learn (optional for project 2)
-- Tensorflow or PyTorch (optional for project 2)
+- TensorFlow or PyTorch (optional for project 2)
 - Git + GitHub

 ## Twitter Data Query